Core2002/brainfuck_interpreter/README.md

 ------

+[[English]](./README.md) [[简体中文]](./README.zh-CN.md)

 ## Introduction

 Brainfuck is an esoteric programming language created in 1993 by Urban Müller.
 It consists of only eight commands, each of which is represented by a single character.
-The language is designed to challenge and amuse programmers, rather than to be suitable for practical use.

 ## Grammar

-To run the interpreter, simply compile the Rust code and run the resulting binary file.
-The interpreter takes a string of Brainfuck code as input and executes it.

 The following is a list of the eight Brainfuck commands and their corresponding meanings: